December 15, 2022

 Smart blinds and smart shades can typically be controlled by smart home devices that have direct access to the smart window covering’s motor and cord-operating mechanism through remote control signals and voice commands.
 To access these abilities, you simply integrate your smart shades and smart blinds with your smart home hubs and smart devices.

 Motorized window treatments offer convenience, time savings, energy cost and consumption savings, privacy, and security.
-Smart home control integration and remote operation are the way of the future, and blinds are just another small step towards making life a lot easier and more enjoyable for homeowners.
+Smart home control integration and remote operation are the way of the future, and blinds are just another small step towards making life a lot easier and more enjoyable for homeowner

 To inquire about swapping your existing blinds and shades with smart blinds and smart shades that will fit your needs and budget and work best with your home automation system, contact Treaty Oak Shade Co. today to get a quote!
 Their professional and experienced staff can customize the best option for your home!

 Treaty Oak Shade Company build longterm relationships with our team members, clients and suppliers by working directly with builders, architects and interior designers to achieve the best outcome.